 So is there anything we can learn by analyzing the practices of our politicians?
 In fact, there is.
 One of the interesting things about the Bible is that it often teaches spiritual principles through the bad examples of individuals.

-I believe there are some important lessons we can learn by examining the practices of politicians and striving to live the opposite.
+I believe there are some important lessons we can learn by examining the practices of politicians and striving to do the opposite.
 This list should also make us pause and consider whether or not we should even participate in the political process at all.

-Two ways to get elected president
+Three ways to get elected president

 In the world of politics, it seems a person cannot get elected by focusing only on his or her positive ideas and vision for the country.
 Though candidates often claim they are going to run a positive campaign, the reality is that nearly every candidate engages in attacks on his or her opponents—sometimes directly and sometimes through surrogates.

-Though candidates often claim they are going to run a positive campaign, the reality is that nearly every candidate engages in attacks on his or her opponentsBut this behavior is 100 percent contrary to how God expects His followers to live.
-Instead of “attacking” our enemies, Jesus taught a revolutionary concept: “Love your enemies” (Luke 6:27).
+It doesn’t matter if someone is president or running for the office—answering evil with evil is carnal behavior.But this behavior is 100 percent contrary to how God expects His followers to live.
+Instead of attacking and mocking our enemies, Jesus taught a revolutionary concept: “Love your enemies” (Luke 6:27).
 He even showed how serious He was by giving the extreme example of showing kindness to an enemy who strikes or steals from you (verse 29).

 In Galatians 5:19-21 the apostle Paul listed traits he labeled as “the works of the flesh”—essentially 17 examples of carnality found in human beings.
 Consider how some of them perfectly relate to our politics today:

 Contentions: Do politicians engage in contention through attack and slander?

 Dissensions: Is not politics about organizing against those who think differently?

-- Envy: Do not politicians envy political power so much they are willing to destroy their opposition’s reputation in any way they can?
+Envy: Do not politicians envy political power so much they are willing to destroy their opposition’s reputation in any way they can?

 Unfortunately, politicians would likely claim the above cannot realistically be applied in modern politics—and they’re probably right.
 That is why Christians should seriously consider whether they can, in good conscience, participate in any part of the political process.